The Infernal Machine (Space: 1999): Music

 In addition to the regular Barry Gray score (drawn primarily from "Breakaway" and "Another Time, Another Place"), a number of library compositions were used: 'Outer Space' by Robert Farnon, 'Lunar Landscape' by Roger Roger, 'Mission Control' by Harry Sosnik, 'The Monsters' by Ivo Vyhnalek, 'Dark Suspense No. 1' by Beda Folten, and 'Suspense' by Joe Venuto.
 An excerpt from the Thunderbirds score, composed by Gray, was used to score the Alphans' second attack on Gwent.

+Reception

+John Kenneth Muir considered "The Infernal Machine" to be just above average, finding the script tonally inconsistent and Tomblin's direction unable to "keep [the] story moving forward satisfactorily", given that most of the episode is set in a single, vast room on the Gwent ship.
+He praised the episode for its "solid" premise and "interesting" guest character, played "excellently" by McKern.

+SciFiNow magazine rated the episode 3 out of 5.

+SFX gave it an "A-plus", praising McKern's performance.
+Reviewer Chris Bentley found "The Infernal Machine" to be a "superior" example of the "supercomputer episode" commonly featured in television science fiction.

+TV Zone praised the performances and special effects, describing the Gwent ship as a "marvellous" creation.
+It called the episode "a delightful example of science fiction drama".

+Video Watchdog found the episode "unremarkable" apart from McKern's performance.
+Reviewer John Charles commented: "The ending can be seen a mile away, but the quality of McKern's work holds one's attention throughout."

 Novelisation

 The episode was adapted in the sixth Year One Space: 1999 novel Astral Quest by John Rankine, published in 1975.
 Following the final shooting script, it would include Morrow rather than the substitute character, Winters.